yasintalai67/airdrop-smartcontract/README.md

 good power
 Proof of AI refers to Proof of Artificial Intelligence (PoAI), a consensus mechanism specifically designed for the AI economy.
 It ensures fair attribution and rewards across contributions like data, models, and agents, promoting transparency and collaboration within a decentralized AI ecosystem.⠀⠀ https://www.gas.zip/
+Have you noticed which model performs better for daily tasks?